angel-dart/gitbook/guides/getting-started.md

 By adding *routes* to our server, we can respond to requests sent to different URL's.

-Let's a handler at the *root* of our server, and print a simple `Hello, world!` message.
+Let's add a handler to the *root* of our server, and print a simple `Hello, world!` message.

 From this point, all new code needs to be added *before*